 Designated by the U.S. Government as One of the “Eight Greatest Inventions of the Decade” (1910-1920), the Violano Virtuoso artfully blends music with technology.

 The maker, Mills Novelty Company of Chicago Ill., became best known for manufacturing coin-operated machines, including slot machines, vending machines and jukeboxes.
 Between 1905 and 1930, their products also included the Violano Virtuoso.

 This particular model also incorporates a “Midi System” that interfaces with the original mechanisms.
-It permits a large program of music to be played from a laptop computer.
+It permits a large program of music to be played via wifi from your mobile device.